 Media That Matters is an annual conference presented by the Center for Media & Social Impact at American University.

-It is designed for established and aspiring filmmakers, nonprofit communication leaders, funders, and students who want to learn and share cutting-edge practices to make their media matter.
+It is designed for established and aspiring filmmakers, nonprofit communication leaders, funders, scholars and students who want to learn and share cutting-edge practices to make their media matter.

 2014 marked the conference's 10th anniversary.

-This year’s conference, “Building the Story Experience,” marked the 10th anniversary of Media That Matters.
+The 2014 conference, “Building the Story Experience,” marked the 10th anniversary of Media That Matters.
 The conference highlighted the Center’s important role serving as a resource for social impact media makers while celebrating the community’s ongoing success and innovation.

-This year's conference, "Measure for Measure," delved into strategies for measuring the social change impact of our media.
+The 2013 conference, "Measure for Measure," delved into strategies for measuring the social change impact of our media.
 We asked experts about the latest tools, fostering the next generation, and longevity across platforms.

-This year's theme, "Change for Good," featured conversations about how independent social change filmmakers can execute integrated campaigns that are strategic, action-oriented, and have enduring impact.
+The 2012 conference, "Change for Good," featured conversations about how independent social change filmmakers can execute integrated campaigns that are strategic, action-oriented, and have enduring impact.

-This year's theme, "Storytelling across Platforms," focused on today's evolving media world in which publics can engage with creative projects across platforms such as radio, the web and mobile devices, as well as film and TV.
+The 2011 conference, "Storytelling across Platforms," focused on today's evolving media world in which publics can engage with creative projects across platforms such as radio, the web and mobile devices, as well as film and TV.

-This year’s theme, “Real Stories, Real Impact,” asked panelists and participants to explore the strategies before, during and after production that generate real social action.
+The 2010 conference, “Real Stories, Real Impact,” asked panelists and participants to explore the strategies before, during and after production that generate real social action.
 The conference included speaker presentations and panels, in between which attendees participated in group discussions and networking breaks.
 Participants also benefited from a “shout out” opportunity where they could take to the mic to share each other’s projects or organizations with the entire conference community.